hassansuhaib/100-days-of-code/log.md

 ### Day 90: May 12, 2020.

 **Today's Progress:**

 I can't believe it's been three months of constant coding and for a person like me, it's phenomenal!
 - Today I revised SQL in Lecture 7 of @cs50.
 - I also worked on a website using Bootstrap 4.
 Thinking of switching back to pure CSS.

+### Day 91: May 13, 2020.

+**Today's Progress:**

+Spent the whole day practicing SQL by solving Problem Set 7: Movies of @cs50.
+I've gotten so much better.